Olivia Olson (basketball)

 Olivia Olson (born November 2, 2005) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
-She was the Co-Big Ten Freshman of the Year and earned all-conference honors in 2025.
+She was the Co-Big Ten Freshman of the Year in 2025, and an All-American in 2026.

 In high school, Olson was a five-star recruit in the 2024 class, and represented the United States national team at the 2021 FIBA Under-16 Women's Americas Championship and the Nike Hoop Summit.
 In 2023, she won Minnesota state championships as a senior goalkeeper in soccer and as a junior guard in basketball for Benilde-St. Margaret's.
 Olson won back-to-back state titles in basketball in 2024, earning Minnesota Miss Basketball, Minnesota Gatorade Player of the Year and was a McDonald's All-American.